 One of the earliest signs of this issue is the month-end close.
 What used to feel manageable starts to take longer.
 Revenue schedules require more effort.
 Metrics need rebuilding.
 Reports have to be checked multiple times before anyone is confident enough to circulate them.

 This slowdown is rarely caused by one dramatic breakdown.
 It is usually the result of too many finance tasks happening in too many places.
-QuickBooks covers the core accounting record, but the rest of the close depends on manual preparation and reconciliation.
+QuickBooks covers the core accounting record, but the rest of the close depends on manual preparation, CRM reconciliation, revenue checks, and spreadsheet-based reporting.

 That is why finance teams often start searching for ways to speed up the month-end close before they fully commit to changing the accounting stack.
 The goal is not just speed.
 It is control, consistency, and confidence.